 - Child advocacy and safety planning

-Survivors in need of these residential services should call our HelpLine and ask to be screened for the program.
+Survivors in need of these residential services should call our HelpLine for availability.